JoshHallRVA/Readme-Generator/README.md

 # Readme-Generator

-This is a simple command-line application that<br> automatically generates a README.md from the information that the user provides.
+This is a simple command-line application that automatically generates a README.md from the information that the user provides.
 The user will be prompted for their GitHub username.
 Through this, we will make a call to the GitHub API to retrieve their email and profile image.
 They will further be prompted on information that should be added inside their readme file.

-Table of Contents
-Instructions
-Technologies
-Installations
-Preview
-License
-Instructions
 The application will be invoked with the following command:

 node index.js